Learn how to cook sweetheart cabbage (pointed or hispi cabbage). This is the simplest and probably most delicious way of cooking it.

 How to buy it?

 Look for fresh and crisp-looking heads.
 They should have a bright green color and should feel firm when touched.
 The outside leaves might be slightly damaged (due to transport and storing), don't mind those, just remove them before cooking.
 What you should avoid are wilted-looking cabbage heads; they have been lying around for too long.

 How to store it?

-- Whole head: Sweetheart cabbage has a softer texture than the white sort, and it doesn’t keep that long.
+- Whole head: Sweetheart cabbage has a softer texture than the white sort, and it doesn't keep that long.
 While you can store a white one for weeks in the fridge, the pointed should only be stored for about one week.
-Place in the refrigerator’s vegetable compartment and check it every day or so to make sure it still looks ok.
+Place it in the refrigerator's vegetable compartment and check it every day or so to make sure it still looks ok.

 - Wedges: Once you've cut it, wrap the leftover wedges/pieces in cling film and refrigerate for up to 3 days or so.

 - Freeze: Chop and blanch it for 3 minutes in boiling water.
 Drain well, let cool, and place into freezer bags.
 Freeze for up to 6 months.

 - Remove and discard the outer leaves.
 Rinse the head with cold water, and dry it.

 - Halve the head (1).